NTD-Modelling-Consortium/run-sch/README-fitting.md

 | prepare_histories_and_maps_haematobium.R                   | runPrep_fitting.sh         |
 | prepare_histories_projections_sch.R                   | runPrep_projections.sh         |

-- If the data/batch allocations are changing for SCH need to manually change `id_no_mda` in `prepare_histories_projections_sch.R` to reflect batches with no MDA
-- Similarly for trichuris, if data/batch allocations change then need to change `original_last_batch_ID` in `prepare_histories_trichuris_projections`
+- Process summary: do `run_hist_maps.sh` (STH) or `runPrep_fitting.sh` first.
+These produce the maps and treatment histories used in the fitting, and also assigns the IUs into batches.
+You can then run `run_prep_hist_proj.sh` (STH) or `runPrep_projections.sh`
+- If no species noted in the file name, then the file does the preparations for all other species in the disease group.
+- In `prepare_histories_*.R` files for all species (both SCH and all 3 STH) we assume that the last batch contains IUs that had no MDA.
+- In `prepare_histories_projections_{species}.R` the batches with no MDA (original batch and also any new/reassigned batches that were added) are hard-coded in the variables `id_no_mda` (SCH) and `original_last_batch_ID` (trichuris)
-- Not required for changes to ascaris/hookworm because its due to the batches being reassigned at some point in the respective preparation scripts
+- For ascaris/hookworm there is no specific variable to update in the projections script because its due to the batches being reassigned at some point in the respective preparation scripts
+- Note: the histories (both for fitting and projections) are saved in the folder `ntd-model-sch/sch_simulation/data/endgame_inputs_{species}`.

 ### Running the fitting